weaviate/weaviate-io/developers/weaviate/current/modules/text2vec-transformers.md

 ### Certainty

 You can set a minimum required `certainty`, which will be used to determine which data results to return.
-The value is a float between 0.0 (return all data objects, regardless similarity) and 1.0 (only return data objects that are matching completely, without any uncertainty).
+The value is a float between 0.0 (return all data objects, regardless of similarity) and 1.0 (only return data objects that match completely, without any uncertainty).
 The certainty of a query result is computed by normalized distance of the fuzzy query and the data object in the vector space.

 ### Moving

-Because pagination is not possible in multidimensional storage, you can improve your results with additional explore functions which can move away from semantic concepts or towards semantic concepts.
+Because pagination is not possible in multidimensional storage, you can improve your results with additional explore functions which can move away from/towards semantic concepts.
 E.g., if you look for the concept 'New York Times' but don't want to find the city New York, you can use the `moveAwayFrom{}` function by using the words 'New York'.
 This is also a way to exclude concepts and to deal with negations (`not` operators in similar query languages).
 Concepts in the `moveAwayFrom{}` filter are not per definition excluded from the result, but the resulting concepts are further away from the concepts in this filter.

 Moving can be done based on `concepts` and/or `objects`.
 * `concepts` requires a list of one or more words